< Go to Ice Axes

 Cons: Slightly harder to clip a carabiner or girth hitch to the hole in its head.

 The Seattle Manufacturing Company (SMC) Capra ice axe is a great value for a fantastic general mountaineering axe.
 It is one of the most comfortable axes to carry and is one of the better and smoother ice axes at self-arresting.
-As a result of the large, wide head (presumably to help with comfort while carrying) it was especially easier to "spin" for self belay to self arrest during our tests.
+As a result of the large, wide head (presumably to help with comfort while carrying) it was especially easier to "spin" for self belay to self-arrest during our tests.
 The Capra is named after the sure-footed mountain goats of the Cascades.
-SMC also manufactures the REI Yeti covered in this review.
-Other than color and price, the two seem to be identical.

 This is a good ice axe for climbers on a budget who do general mountaineering and snow climbing routes.
 It is one of the best self-arresting ice axes we tested.
 It performs wonderfully at digging anchors and tent platforms even in firm snow.
-The slight drawbacks are that it is harder to clip the head and also its average snow and ice performance.
+The slight drawbacks are that it is harder to clip the head and also that it has average snow and ice performance.
 But for short sections it can get the job done.
-It is made in the USA the Black Diamond and the CAMP are not.
-The Capra's hardest value challenge is with its twin brother the REI Yeti, which at $75 is the best-priced ice axe in the review.
+It is made in the USA and the Black Diamond and CAMP are not.

 At $6 more than the Black Diamond Raven or CAMP Neve, the Capra has a hard time because it is so similar.
 It is the same weight as a Raven and one ounce lighter than the Neve.

 — Ian Nicholson